 Promote a college-going culture today by wearing your school’s gear and sharing your college experience!
 What school(s) did you go to?
 What did you study?
 What were your favorite college memories?
 Did you live at home or on campus?
 How did you pay for college?
 Let students know about the various education paths they could take, including technical training programs, apprenticeships, or two-year colleges.
 For older students, use this opportunity to focus on aspects of the college-going process like applying for financial aid or talking to them about the transition beyond high school.

 What do students see when they look into their futures?
 To cap off DiscoverU week, set up activities for students to share their visions.

-    It’s the last day of DiscoverU 2019, and today you can help students transport themselves into the future and envision where they want to be.
-Students can create time capsules, write letters to their future selves, or pose in a Flash Forward Friday photo booth.
-Schools around the region are setting up photo booths for students to take fun photos with DiscoverU swag to cap off a week full of career and college exploration.
+It’s the last day of DiscoverU 2020, and today you can help students transport themselves into the future and envision where they want to be.
+Students can create time capsules, write letters to their future selves, or pose in a Flash Forward Friday virtual photo booth.
 We want to see what the region’s students have in mind for their very bright futures!